Getting his opportunity: Family, friends celebrate Thibodaux native being drafted into NFL

 It forced Robertson to wait longer than expected, but he said the phone call from Gruden was right on time in the end.

-“When I took the call and just hearing Jon Gruden's voice, it was a relief, but it was like, 'OK, I got the shot that I wanted,'” Robertson said.
-“That's life.
-That's all I needed was an opportunity.
-I'll take advantage of the rest.
-It was a relief at the time.”
+"When I took the call and just hearing Jon Gruden’s voice, it was a relief, but it was like, ‘OK, I got the shot that I wanted," Robertson said.
+"That’s life.
+That’s all I needed as an opportunity.
+I’ll take advantage of the rest.
+It was a relief at the time."

 As he and his family watched every pick of the draft before he was selected, Robertson said it was frustrating seeing other players he thought he was better than get selected before him.
 He believes many teams passed on him because of a misconception that he wasn’t healthy since he didn’t compete at the NFL’s Scouting Combine earlier this year.